Living with Chronic Pain

 Each state determines the amount of income or resources that qualifies an individual for benefits.
 Qualifying factors vary among each state.
 The SSI monthly monetary benefit is also determined by the state.

 This program also helps individuals who are no longer able to work due to chronic conditions (including chronic pain) if income provided by SSDI is not sufficient to provide for basic needs, or the individual does not qualify for SSDI.
-Individuals receiving SSI benefits can also apply for Medicaid (link to article on Medicare/Medicaid).
+Individuals receiving SSI benefits can also apply for Medicaid.

 Social Security Disability Insurance (SSDI)